 3. The detection of the amplified target using real time polymerase chain reaction

-(PCR) or end product detection including microarrays, Luminex (similar to flow
+(PCR) or end product detection including microarrays, Luminex (similar to flow cytometry), or sequencing.

 These three steps can be performed by three separate devices or combined into one device.

 The Federal Drug Administration (FDA) and Clinical Laboratory Improvement Act (CLIA) regulate clinical molecular tests like all other clinical laboratory tests.2,3